Why do defense attorneys defend the guilty? This is a question that many defense lawyers face from members of the public.

 When a lawyer is defending guilty clients, they are not in any way condoning the actions of the clients.
 Lawyers are simply upholding their legal obligation to their clients and the US judicial system.

-Under the United States judicial system, those charged with a crime are entitled to due process and a fair trial — things which can only be achieved by working with a skilled defense attorney.
+Under the United States judicial system, those charged with a crime are entitled to due process and a fair trial — things that can only be achieved by working with a skilled defense attorney.

 Why Criminal Defense Lawyers Defend the Guilty